-NetSol Technologies, Ltd., ("NetSol PK") a majority owned subsidiary of the parent company is located in Lahore, Pakistan and is headed by Mr. Salim Ghauri as its CEO.
+NetSol PK, a majority owned subsidiary of the parent company, is located in Lahore, Pakistan and is headed by Mr. Salim Ghauri as its CEO.
 Mr. Ghauri is a Co-founder of NetSol PK and has been with the company since 1996.
 NetSol PK is the "Center of Excellence" and a state-of-the-art facility for programming, R&D, global implementations and 24-hour support to our customers worldwide.

 NetSol Technologies (Beijing) Co.
 Ltd. ("NetSol Beijing") is headed by Amanda Li as President.
 Ms. Li previously worked as a managing director for Sopra Banking Software where she was instrumental in developing business and driving sales.
-She has previous experience working for NETSOL as well.
+Prior to Sopra Banking Software, Ms. Li was Vice President of NetSol Beijing.

-NETSOL Indonesia's Country Head is Withoon Hardat.
-During his 12 years as NETSOL, before taking charge of the Indonesia office, he has served as Client Partner for the Thailand office as well as Director for Business Development for APAC.
+NETSOL's Head of Indonesia is Withoon Hardat.
+During his 12 years at NETSOL, before taking charge of the Indonesia office, he served as Client Partner for the Thailand office as well as Director for Business Development for APAC.
+He also serves as the Head of Thailand.

-The Managing Director for NetSol Technologies Australia is Farooq Ghauri.
-He has played a vital role in the NETSOL's global success through his hands-on leadership and unrelenting drive to meet the needs of NETSOL's growing client base.
+Most recently serving as the Managing Director of NetSol Technologies Australia and New Zealand, Farooq Ghauri has newly been appointed as Head of Sales for all Asian Markets (excluding China).
+He has played a vital role in NETSOL's global success through his hands-on leadership and unrelenting drive to meet the needs of NETSOL's growing client base.
 Since he joined the company in 2004, Mr. Ghauri has worked in NETSOL's Pakistan, China, Australia, Thailand and U.S. offices.

 The Global Sales Division is headed by Mr. Asad Ghauri as President of Sales from the NetSol PK office.
-Mr. Ghauri has been with NETSOL since 2000 and has over 20 years of experience in business and IT.
+Mr. Ghauri has been with NETSOL since 2000 and has over 23 years of experience in business and IT.